Apex077/Speech_Emotion_Recognition/README.md

 This script requires several Python libraries, including pandas, numpy, seaborn, matplotlib, librosa, keras, and sklearn.

+**Steps to Run the code:**
+1) Unzip the dataset file
+2) Run the python script in the terminal using the python <scriptname>.py command

 NOTE: This project is just a proof of concept.
 It still needs a lot of refinement and fine-tuning and generally only works on female voices because of the dataset used.